-As anybody with a smartphone knows, mobile data can be hugely important – for many it’s the key feature of their phone plan.
+As anybody with a smartphone knows, mobile data is hugely important – for many it’s the key feature of their phone plan.
 With our increased demand for data has emerged a reduced reliance on simple text messages and good old phone calls – both of which are cheaper services for the telcos to provide.
-As a result, more Aussie carriers have begun to offer something that would have been but a pipe dream a few years ago – unlimited phone plans.
+As a result, more Aussie carriers are offering something that would have been but a pipe dream a few years ago – unlimited phone plans.
+Read on for our review of unlimited phone plans, or jump straight into our phone plan comparison tool to find a great unlimited deal.

 What is an unlimited phone plan?